jmor1234/nextjs-ai_builder_stack_docs/done_vercel_ai_sdk/ai_sdk_docs.md

   request made by the provider.
 </Note>

----
-title: Embeddings
-description: Learn how to embed values with the Vercel AI SDK.
----

 ## Embeddings

 Embeddings are a way to represent words, phrases, or images as vectors in a high-dimensional space.